ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter01.md

 Controllers are used mainly to control continuing processes.
 Also non continuing can be controlled.
 This way a GRAFCET can run t he controller as action in a determined step.
 We use analog sensors to control analog or digital actuators.

-Controllers are defined by several Characteristics which are explained in the table below.
+Controllers are defined by several characteristics which are explained in the table below.

 | **Definition**         | **Abbreviation** | **Description**                                                                                                                                                                                                                                                                                               |